 The rest of the paper is organized as follows.
-In Section \ref{sec:II}, we propose a new single photon based protocol for QKD which does not require ideal single photon source.
-The protocol which will be referred to as Protocol 1, is first described in a generalized way and then in a step-wise manner.
-It is shown that a simple modification in the sifting subprotocol of the Protocol 1 leads to a new protocol (Protocol 2) having higher efficiency.
-The detailed security analysis is done in Section \ref{sec:III}.
-To perform the security analysis, we use a depolarizing channel that represents the error introduced by Eve (or the channel itself) and allows us to calculate the tolerable error limit for the first quantum particle sequence prepared by Bob.
-Further, we consider the security against a set of collective attack scenarios.
-In Section \ref{sec:IV}, we analyze the PNS attack on Protocol 1 and Protocol 2 and calculate the critical distance which justifies the advantage of using a relatively higher amount of quantum resources.
-The paper is concluded in Section \ref{sec:V} with specific attention on the security-efficiency trade-off observed in our schemes.
+In Section \ref{sec:II}, we propose a new single-photon-based protocol for QKD that does not require an ideal single-photon source.
+This protocol, referred to as Protocol 1, is described first in a generalized manner and then in a step-wise manner.
+It is shown that a simple modification in the sifting subprotocol of Protocol 1 leads to a new protocol (Protocol 2) with higher efficiency.
+A detailed security analysis is provided in Section \ref{sec:III}.
+To perform this analysis, we use a depolarizing channel to represent the error introduced by Eve (or the channel itself), allowing us to calculate the tolerable error limit for the first quantum particle sequence prepared by Bob.
+Additionally, we consider security against a set of collective attack scenarios.
+In Section \ref{sec:IV}, we analyze the PNS attack on Protocol 1 and Protocol 2 and calculate the critical distance, justifying the advantage of using a relatively higher amount of quantum resources.
+The paper concludes in Section \ref{sec:V}.